openguild-labs/substrate-kitties/README.md

 }
 ```

 In [4-onchain-randomness](https://github.com/lowlevelers/substrate-kitites/tree/4-onchain-randomness) we will cover the Onchain Randomness topic which is used to generate the DNA for the Kitty.
-Then this DNA is used to generate the gender for the Kitty as well.
+Then this DNA is used to generate the gender of the Kitty as well.

-One last thing about type object, you may notice there is `MaxKittiesOwned` type declared in the `Config` trait of the `Pallet`.
-The purpose of this type is to tell the Runtime which bounded value that can be passed in from the Runtime (Learn more from [Substrate Docs - Configure Runtime Constants](https://docs.substrate.io/reference/how-to-guides/basics/configure-runtime-constants/)).
+One last thing about the type object, you may notice there is `MaxKittiesOwned` type declared in the `Config` trait of the `Pallet`.
+The purpose of this type is to tell the Runtime which bounded value can be passed in from the Runtime (Learn more from [Substrate Docs - Configure Runtime Constants](https://docs.substrate.io/reference/how-to-guides/basics/configure-runtime-constants/)).

-> Question ⁉️: Why don't we store the `MaxKittiesOwned` with `StorageValue`.
-Because we want to bound the vector of kitties implemented later (below) with a constant which is not declared upfront. `StorageValue` does not allow us to do it so we need to config a constant on the runtime initialized.
+> Question ⁉️: Why don't we store the `MaxKittiesOwned` with `StorageValue`?
+Because we want to add boundary to the vector of kitties implemented later (below) with a constant which is not declared upfront. `StorageValue` does not allow us to do it so we need to configure a constant on the runtime initialized.

 ```rust
 	#[pallet::config]